deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 ## The Business Problem

-At the day job, we have an application that needs to meet the following requirements for deploying to production
+At the day job, there's a new application that needs to be deployed in a manner that meets these requirements:

-- the code is server side and it should be able to run for longer than 15 minutes
+- the code is server side and it needs to run longer than 15 minutes
 - this is an internal use app, it can tolerate occasional disruptions
-- non-engineering stakeholders need to have a way to access this application
+- non-engineering stakeholders should be able to access this application
 - the application will be used by fewer then 10 people and there will be periods of time where no one will be using it
-- it is faster to get approval if we use AWS, because we currently use AWS heavily
+- it is faster to get approval if we use Amazon Web Services, because we currently use AWS heavily

 ## A Solution